Libyan elections commission to start registering candidates in Nov - commission head | Politics

 - Libya

+He said the registration process should open by mid-November after technical and logistical preparations were complete.
+But the complexities of the political patchwork resulting from divisions between eastern and western Libya mean there are still hurdles to overcome.

-Libya's prime minister and several foreign powers on Thursday endorsed the holding of a national election on Dec.
-24 as envisaged in a U.N.-backed peace plan aimed at resolving years of turmoil and division.
-However, although parliament has issued a law for the presidential election on that date, it has also issued a separate law saying the parliamentary election will happen at a later date.
-Other political institutions in Libya have rejected parliament's proposals.
+Although parliament has issued a law enabling the presidential election to be held on Dec.
+24, it has also issued another law saying the parliamentary election will happen separately, at a later date.
+Other political institutions have rejected parliament's proposals.
+Eastern commander Khalifa Haftar paved the way to stand as president by saying in September he would step down from his military role for three months.

-The first round of the presidential election is due to be held on Dec.
-24. A second round, along with a parliamentary election, will then be held at a later date, said al-Sayah.
+Haftar heads the eastern-based Libyan National Army (LNA) and waged war on western factions after the country split in 2014.
+His 14-month offensive to take Tripoli, in the west, devastated areas of the capital but was repelled last year.
+Aides to parliament head Aguila Saleh said he had also stepped down from his position in order to run in the election.

+People close to Saif al-Islam Gaddafi, son of the late ousted leader Muammar Gaddafi and once the second most powerful man in Libya, have signaled that he also wants to compete.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)